David Bromley (artist)

-Personal
+With his wife Yuge Yu and they own Bromley & Co, which has both galleries and stores in Australia and China.

+Early life

-Born in England in 1960, Bromley and his family migrated to Adelaide, South Australia in 1964, spending his early years in Adelaide, and teens and twenties in south-east Queensland.
-In his mid-twenties he started working with clay, and painting.
+Bromley was born in Sheffield, Yorkshire, England, in 1960.
+His family migrated to Adelaide in South Australia in 1964, spending his early years in Adelaide, and teens and twenties in south-east Queensland.

+Career

+In his mid-twenties he started working with clay and painting.

-In the 2000s he lived in St Kilda (Melbourne) and established a studio in Daylesford in country Victoria, but in 2012 he auctioned his collection and moved to Byron Bay, moving back to Melbourne in 2013.
+In the 2000s he lived in St Kilda, Melbourne, and established a studio in Daylesford in country Victoria, but in 2012 he auctioned his collection and moved to Byron Bay, moving back to Melbourne in 2013.

-He has seven children; Dale (1984), Holly (2003), Daisy (2006) and Arlo (2009) with previous partners, and daughters Wen (2013) and Bei Bel (2016), and son Jimmy (2019) with his wife Yuge.
-David, Yuge, Wen, Bei Bel and Jimmy Bromley divide their time between Melbourne and Daylesford.